As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 When installing, make sure the naked floorboard is smooth and free of any protruding nails or cracks.
 If it is indeed damaged, it will have to be fixed before any installation can be made.
 It should also be free of dirt.

 The underlayment material and textures differ by production.
-The manner of installation is according to manufacturer’s instruction, but there is the general, primary process of installation.
+The manner of installation is according to the manufacturer’s instruction, but there is the general, primary process of installation.

 - After ascertaining that the subfloor is in excellent condition, you will need the following materials: